Ianfeather/personal-site/_source/_posts/2012-08-25-a-cheat-sheet-for-the-terminal-averse.markdown

 categories:
 ---

-<p class="blog-intro">Did you know there's a cheat sheet you can build into Terminal?
+Did you know there's a cheat sheet you can build into Terminal?
 It's one that allows you to run complex git commands and change directories just by hitting a couple of keys.
 The best part is they're keys that you define for yourself.
-If you're a designer/front end developer who is wary and resistant to the growing impetus of the command line then you're in luck.</p>
+If you're a designer/front end developer who is wary and resistant to the growing impetus of the command line then you're in luck.

 <blockquote class="pull-quote">By defining rules around my most common workflow routines I've been able to improve productivity whilst also taming an area that was previously foreign territory.</blockquote>